Ash: Apex Legends Abilities

 Since Ash wants to be ulting towards teams, one mid-range and one close-range weapon is the ideal loadout.
 Assault Rifles are great for her, especially the Flatline since it can be hip fired for high damage.
 The Volt and the CAR are SMGs that excel in mid and close range, as does the Wingman.
 A Mastiff or Peacekeeper shotgun is the perfect pairing to allow Ash to crush in close quarters.
 In general, most weapons in the game are fine for Ash, just try not to run too many Marksman or Sniper weapons.

-Ash is a simple character on the surface that can bring tons of potential impact.
-While her ultimate may be fairly short-ranged compared to other rotation tools, the value that an instant teleport can provide make her a unique character with a very high ceiling.
-She may take a while to get down, but the payoff for learning how to use her kit will be well worth it.
+Ash in Apex Legends is a simple character on the surface that can bring tons of potential game impact.
+While her ultimate may be fairly short-ranged compared to other rotation tools, the value that an instant teleport can provide make her a unique character with a very high ceiling in Apex.
+Ash may take a while to get down, but the payoff for learning how to use her kit will be well worth it.